 Please contact us if you would like further information regarding these visas.

 Need more time in Australia to explore, connect with family or complete business activities?
 You may be able to extend your stay by applying for a subclass 600 Visitor visa.

 If you are applying while in Australia as the holder of another Australian visa, you will generally be granted a subclass 600 Visitor visa if you meet the above requirements, have complied with conditions of your existing visa and are not subject to a `no further stay` condition.

 Once this visa has been granted it will generally cancel or cease any other visa that you hold, and will come into effect as soon as it has been granted.
 You will need to keep this in mind if you hold or are applying for any other type of visa.

 Australia has agreements with many nations to allow young travellers to take an extended holiday in Australia and undertake short term work to help fund their trip on a 12-month visa.

 Not all passports are eligible, so please contact us to find out if you are an eligible passport holder for either the subclass 417 Working Holiday or subclass 462 Work & Holiday visa.
-Generally speaking, you need to be between the ages of 18 and 30 (Canadians and Irish citizens may apply up to the age of 35).
+Generally speaking, you need to be between the ages of 18 and 30 (or 35 years for some countries – please contact us for more information).
 You may not be accompanied by any dependent children on this visa.

 For subclass 462 work and holiday visas, you must also meet education and English level requirements and you may need a letter of support from your government or tertiary education provider.